Forest Preserve District of Cook County: Conservation

-Biologists with the district monitor the health of area wild life, lands, and water.
-This includes monitoring such populations as the number of fish in area rivers, and the return in the 21st century after a century of absence of such apex predators as the river otter.
-Twenty-two sections of district land, which contain high quality conservation resources, have been designated as Illinois Nature Preserves allowing greater management and protection.
+A team of district biologists and resource management professionals monitor wildlife and plants (including invasive species), water quality, and other features within the district.
+Monitoring may include counting population numbers and tracking the presence of animals across the district and assessing habitat needs for rare species.
+Through monitoring, it was discovered that river otters had returned to the district after nearly a century of absence.

+The Forest Preserve District owns 22 sites containing high-quality conservation resources that have been designated as Illinois Nature Preserves ensuring increased management and protection.
+The District's oldest nature center is in a preserved rural one-room schoolhouse built in 1886 and is located in the Palos Division.

-The International Dark-Sky Association (IDA) conservation program designated the Forest District's Palos Preserves an Urban Night Sky Place.
+The International Dark-Sky Association (IDA) conservation program designated the Forest Preserve District's Palos Preserves an Urban Night Sky Place.
 After review, the IDA determined that within the context of its substantial urban setting, the preserve's "planning and design actively promote an authentic nighttime experience in the midst of significant artificial light."

 Trail systems

-There are thirteen trail systems within the preserve district, they are the:
+There are thirteen trail systems within the Forest Preserve District: